stemeunier/bugprediction-fork/README.md

     python main.py populate

 The tool is shipped with two simple bug prediction models.
-You need to train each model before you can use it:
+You can train the model that you want.

+BugVelocity is a simple Machine Learning model (a bit naive) based on the history of bug velocity values.
+It demonstrate how you can integrate your own model into the tool.
-    python main.py train --model-name bugvelocity
+    python main.py train --model-name bugvelocity CodeMetrics
+    python main.py train --model-name codemetrics

 And then use it to predict the number of bugs into the comming release (based on the metrics extracted from ```OTTM_CURRENT_BRANCH```):

     $ python main.py predict --model-name bugvelocity
     Predicted value : 31
+or :
+    $ python main.py predict --model-name codemetrics
+    Predicted value : 31

 You can generate an offline HTML report:

     $ python main.py report
+The report will be placed in the './data/export' folder.
 One of the features of the report is to assess the risk of releasing the next version of your project:

 ![risk assessment gauge](https://raw.githubusercontent.com/optittm/bugprediction/main/docs/images/gauge_risk.png)